Curriculum Plan Graduate Course

 This course is designed to understand basic principles of telecommunications industry and study applications of Microeconomics and Industrial Organization to telecommunications industry: market structure, demand structure, interconnection, pricing, competition and regulation, etc. It is also to discuss current policy issues and future of telecommunications industry such as network neutrality, facility and service-based competition, MVNO, bundling service, market foreclosure, DRM, convergence service, telecommunication expenditure, regulation and market growth, etc.

 This course is designed for graduate students to understand various issues concerning the enterprise performance management.
 Students study successful factors for not only implementing performance management systems but also operating them continuously throughout papers and cases.

 This course consists of supervised study and investigation of specific topics and problems in the field of marketing such as consumer behavior, business to business marketing, structural equation modeling, hi-tech marketing, and marketing models.
-In addition, students examine the philoshphy, concepts and methods of marketing research design.
-The focus of seminar is on the application of advanced research methodology to marketing issues.
+In addition, students examine the philosohphy, concepts and methods of marketing research design.
+The focus of seminar is on the application of advanced scientific research methodology to marketing issues.